CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Hold down the power button to turn the Chromebook off.

-Installing Ubuntu 15.04
-Insert a Ubuntu 15.04 bootable USB drive and turn the power on again.
+Insert the Ubuntu bootable USB drive and turn the power on again.

-The prompt says "SeaBIOS" and then "Press ESC for boot menu".
+The prompt will say "SeaBIOS" and "Press ESC for boot menu".
 Press Esc.

-Press the number corresponding to your install USB.
+Press the number corresponding to your bootable USB.

-At the "Welcome" box, accept the default selection of "English" and select "install Ubuntu".
+At the "Welcome" window, select "English" and "install Ubuntu".
 At the "Wireless" box, accept the default selection of "I don't want to connect..." and click Continue.

-At the "Preparing to install Ubuntu" screen, accept the default selections and click Continue.
+Accept the default selections and click Continue at the "Preparing to install Ubuntu" screen.
 When the "Installation type" box appears, click the "Erase disk and install Ubuntu" button.
 Click "Install Now".

-After a minute or so, a box pops up titled "Write the changes to disks?".
+After a minute or so, a box ask "Write the changes to disks?".
 Click Continue.
 In the "Where are you?" box, select your location and click Continue.
 In the "Keyboard layout" box, accept the default of "English (US)" and click Continue.
 In the "Who are you?" box, enter account information and click Continue.

-The installation process was very fast--only 2 or 3 minutes!

-When you see a prompt asking you to remove the installation media, do that and press Enter.
+After short time you will be asked to remove the installation media.
+Remove the usb drive and press Enter.

-When the machine restarts, press Esc and 1.
-You now have Ubuntu!
+When the machine restarts, press Esc and 1 and you will finally have Ubuntu!

 ## Other Linux distros